 The next step was the formation of the Bond Steering Committee to take the recommendations of the Facility Committee and define priorities of the most urgent needs.
 SKSD hasn’t had a bond approved by voters in more than 30 years and there is need for improvement at every site.
 It was the task of the Bond Steering committee to establish priorities for the sites with the most pressing needs.
-The final step is community engagement and seeking feedback on the priorities to develop and plan a bond package.
-Once the bond is finalized, SKSD will engage the community again to ensure voters have all the information they need to make an informed decision.
+The final step was community engagement and seeking feedback on the priorities to develop and plan a bond package.
+Now that the bond is finalized, SKSD is engaging the community to ensure voters have all the information they need to make an informed decision.

 Levies support the daily education of our students.
 South Kitsap School District voters approved the Educational Programs & Operations Levy in 2021.